Chapter 11: Using Files

 print(lines)

-Lots of time with input files we want to go through each line and do something with it.
+Lots of the time with input files we want to go through each line and do something with it.
 We can do that in Python with just a for loop:

 f = open("input.txt", "r")